frameless-at/ProcessDataTables/README.md

 ## License

-MIT.
+GNU.
 Use and modify freely.

 ---